Stanton, Yankees win 10th straight, cool off Braves 5-1

 TRAINER'S ROOM

 Yankees: Former closer Zack Britton sustained another injury setback.
-The left-hander went on the 10-day injured list with a strained left elbow.
-Manager Aaron Boone said the team will evaluate Britton's condition over the next few days to determine the best course of action. ...
+The left-hander went on the 10-day injured list with a strained left elbow. ...
 Still bothered by a strained left wrist, INF/OF Miguel Andújar was shifted to the 60-day injured list and won't be eligible to return until Sept.
 5. He had to shut down an injury rehab assignment because of lingering pain.
-Boone is hopeful that Andújar can begin another rehab assignment by the end of the week.

 Braves: C Travis d'Arnaud missed his third straight game since going on the paternity list to await the birth of his child.
 He was again replaced by rookie William Contreras.